doguilmak/Satellite-Tracking-with-Frame-Transformations/README.md

 <br>

 To calculate $rECI$, we need to make matrix multiplication using our rotation matrices.
+We will make calculations under the *Calculation of Satellite Position in Conventional Terrestrial Reference Frame* topic.

+rECI as Python 3.7:

 $$rECI = R_z(-\Omega) ⋅ R_x(-i) ⋅ R_z(-\omega) ⋅ rPQW$$